 Can we bear the possibility that the Spirit will change the subject, and ask about the condition of our souls?

 Ray Hollenbach, a Chicagoan, writes about faith, tech, and culture.
-He’s the managing editor of Ministry Tech magazine, and the other of Deeper Hope (and other books) available at Amazon.com.
-He currently lives in central Kentucky, which is filled with faith and culture, but not so much tech.
+He’s the author of The Impossible Mentor: Finding Courage to Follow Jesus (and other books) He currently lives in central Kentucky, which is filled with faith and culture, but not so much tech.